rbenrax/upyOS/README.md

 # upyOS

-upyOS is a modular flash Operating System for microcontrollers based in Micropython, giving the user POSIX-like environment, original idea by Krzysztof Krystian Jankowski and adapted by me.
+upyOS is a modular flash Operating System for microcontrollers based on Micropython, giving the user POSIX-like environment, original idea by Krzysztof Krystian Jankowski and adapted by me.

 [smolOS original github site](https://github.com/w84death/smolOS/tree/main)

-The target is to get a common modular base to use stand alone microcontroller, and fun using it.
+The target is to get a common modular base to use stand alone microcontroller, avoiding monolithics programs, reuse modules and fun using it.

 Secreenshots of rp2040 module running upyOS: